MathManuelHinz/chrono/documentation/chrono-tutorial.md

 ### Color scheme

 The "color_scheme" option allows you to customize the output of show.
 Each event will be color coded by the first of its tags appearing in your color scheme.
 The color scheme is a dictionary / hashmap where both the key and the value are strings.
 Your color scheme needs to have a key value pair for the key "default", which will be applied to all events not hit by any other key.
-Multiple keys can point to the same color and the color should be called the same as in vanilla [$\LaTeX$](https://www.overleaf.com/learn/latex/Using_colours_in_LaTeX#Reference_guide).
+Multiple keys can point to the same color and the color should be called the same as in [$\LaTeX$](https://www.overleaf.com/learn/latex/Using_colours_in_LaTeX#Reference_guide).

-Example (my current setup):
+Example:
 ```javascript
 "color_scheme":{
         "default":"black",